kristyyang/Movies/movie/README.md

 -  Make sure returning author name and link is clickable

 ```
-- Given no arguments: should give the correct author name.
+- should give the correct author name.
-- Given no arguments: should give the clickable link.
+- should give the clickable link.
 ```